gahlawatmoqu5x/arunkumar309n/README.md

 # MobileComputing
 This is for the mobile computing project as well as assignments.
-Author:
+Authors:
+Balaji Sankar
 Arun Kumar
-Co-Authors:
-Balaji Sankar
-pon arasu neranj subrmania
+pon arasu neranj subrmanian